-We believe it may be advantageous for us to identify a development partner for RIGScan.
-Such a partner may or may not be involved in funding future RIGS development.
+We continue to believe it may be advantageous for us to identify a development partner for RIGScan.
 In the past, we have engaged in discussions with various parties regarding potential partnerships.
-Additionally, we are re-approaching EMA through the scientific advice process to help clarify the regulatory pathway in the EU and assist us and our potential partners in assessing the full potential for RIGScan.
 However, even if we are able to make such arrangements on satisfactory terms, we believe that the time required for continued development, regulatory approval and commercialization of a RIGS product would likely be a minimum of five years before we receive any significant product-related royalties or revenues.
-We cannot assure you that we will be able to complete definitive agreements with a development partner or obtain financing to fund development of the RIGS technology and do not know if such arrangements could be obtained on a timely basis on terms acceptable to us, or at all.
+We cannot assure you that we will be able to complete definitive agreements with a partner or obtain financing to fund development of the RIGS technology and do not know if such arrangements could be obtained on a timely basis on terms acceptable to us, or at all.
 We also cannot assure you that FDA or EMA will clear our RIGS products for marketing or that any such products will be successfully introduced or achieve market acceptance.

 In 2005, we formed a new subsidiary, Cira Bio, to explore the development of Activated Cellular Therapy (ACT).
 Neoprobe owns approximately 90% of the outstanding shares of Cira Bio with the remaining shares being held by the principals of a private holding company, Cira LLC.
 In conjunction with the formation of Cira Bio, an amended technology license agreement also was executed with The Ohio State University, from whom both Neoprobe and Cira LLC had originally licensed or optioned the various cellular therapy technologies.
-As a result of the cross-license agreements, Cira Bio has the exclusive development and commercialization rights to three issued U.S. patents that cover the oncology and autoimmune applications of its technology.
-In addition, Cira Bio has exclusive licenses to several pending patent applications.

 In 2006, Cira Bio engaged the Battelle Memorial Institute to complete a technology and manufacturing process assessment of the cellular therapy approach.
 Cira Bio has attempted over the past few years to raise the necessary capital to move this technology platform forward.
-We do not know if our assessment of the technology's prospects will ultimately yield positive results or if we will be successful in obtaining funding on terms acceptable to us, or at all.
+We do not know if the technology will ultimately yield positive results or if we will be successful in obtaining funding on terms acceptable to us, or at all.
 In the event we fail to obtain financing for Cira Bio, the technology rights for the oncology applications of ACT may revert back to Neoprobe and the technology rights for the viral and autoimmune applications may revert back to Cira LLC upon notice by either party.